 This paper considers a wireless network with a base station serving multiple traffic streams to different destinations.
-Packets from each stream arrive to the base station according to a Bernoulli process and are enqueued in separate (per stream) queues that could be of three types, namely FIFO queue, Single packet queue or No queue, depending on the queueing discipline.
-Notice that, from the perspective of AoI, Single packet queues are equivalent to LIFO queues.
+Packets from each stream arrive to the base station according to a Bernoulli process and are enqueued in separate (per stream) queues that could be of three types, namely FIFO queues, Single packet queues or No queues, depending on the queueing discipline.
+FIFO is a standard queueing discipline widely deployed in communication systems, Single packet (which is equivalent to LIFO) is well-known to minimize AoI in a variety of contexts, and No queue is a simplification of the Single packet queue.

 We studied the problem of optimizing scheduling decisions with respect to the Expected Weighted Sum AoI of the network.
-Our main contributions include i) deriving a lower bound on the AoI performance achievable by any given network operating under any queueing discipline; ii) developing both an Optimal Stationary Randomized policy and a Max-Weight policy under each queueing discipline; and iii) evaluating the combined impact of the stochastic arrivals, queueing discipline and scheduling policy on the AoI using analytical and numerical results.
+Our main contributions include i) deriving a lower bound on the AoI performance achievable by any given network operating under any queueing discipline; ii)

+This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
+Content may change prior to final publication.
+Citation information: DOI 10.1109/TMC.2019.2959774, IEEE Transactions on Mobile Computing developing both an Optimal Stationary Randomized policy and a Max-Weight policy under each queueing discipline; and iii) evaluating the combined impact of the stochastic arrivals, queueing discipline and scheduling policy on the AoI using analytical and numerical results.
 We show that, contrary to intuition, the Optimal Stationary Randomized policy for Single packet queues is insensitive to packet arrival rates.
 Simulation results show that the performance of the Age-Based Max-Weight policy for Single packet queues is close to the analytical lower bound.
 Interesting extensions of this work include consideration of multi-hop networks and channels with unknown or time-varying statistics.